 On one side lies the tranquil Caribbean; on the other side lies the churning sapphire waters of the Atlantic Ocean.
 These two bodies of water are separated by only a thin ribbon of rock, plants, and sand.
 The island’s uniqueness warrants a need to study, preserve, and protect the precious ecology of not just the island, but also its surrounding waters and the creatures within them.
 It is our hope that our residencies will empower both locals and visitors to carry the message of conservation, awareness and reverence around the globe.

-Cayo hosts two separate groups of Art Explorers (ten day sessions).
-The Explorers are asked to use their time at the residency is to explore, converse, collaborate, research, and deepen their appreciation of the natural world.
+Residents are asked to use their time at the residency is to explore, converse, collaborate, research, and deepen their appreciation of the natural world.
 Applicants must write a letter of intention that outlines the proposed project or area of focus/ exploration while at the residency.
 Applicants should demonstrate artistic merit through ideas, conception and materials.
 Established and emerging artists welcome.
 Graduate students who use this residency as part of their MFA educational pursuit are encouraged to apply.

 Artwork is encouraged, but not required, to be generated while at the residency.
 Documentation of work during and after the residency will be added to our online catalog.

 Field trips include the Leon Levy Nature Preserve, the Cape Eleuthera Institute, Sweetings Pond (seahorses!) and more.

 The Residency Fee for twenty days is $2,900 USD.
 This fee includes all vehicular transportation during the residency, lodging, meals and snacks, and entrance fees to parks and institutions.
 Accommodations for each resident will include a single bed (two beds per room) and shared bathroom.
 We also can provide a private suite with private entrance and bathroom for $3,500 USD.
 (What about Couples?
 How to word this? how do couples apply?
 Together?
 Separate?
 Also please double check these prices)